rylanharper/nitrogen/README.md

 ### `flattenConnection`

 A handy `flattenConnection` utility function is provided to make working with GraphQL connection objects much more simple.
-This utility extracts and flattens nested node arrays, making your data easier to work with:
+This utility extracts and flattens nested node arrays, making your node data easier to work with:

 ```ts
 // Access product variant nodes